How I built my dividend portfolio…and how you can too

 With dividend investing, I also have the potential for capital gains for many of my stocks.

 Here’s how I’ve gone about building my dividend portfolio to date…and how you can too…

 Step #1 – Consider using dividend metrics

-Passive dividend income is great but sustainable (long-term) and rising dividend income is even better.
+Passive dividend income is great but rising dividend income over time is even better.
 This means I don’t just blindly buy companies that pay dividends.
 I use a few metrics to screen for my portfolio holdings.
 Here are some popular ones:

 - Dividend growth and dividend history.
 I like companies that tend to grow their dividends every year.
 I also like companies that have paid dividends for decades or generations.

 You can also start your screen from Canadian and U.S. dividend champions or aristocrats.